6.5 magnitude earthquake rattles Idaho and 6 surrounding states

 Dylan Mikesell, an associate geoscience professor at Boise State University said, "For an earthquake of this size, we can expect to feel some aftershocks for the next week and they should taper off.
 Probably something similar to what Salt Lake is experiencing in terms of aftershocks."

-4.6, 3.4, and 3.6-magnitude aftershocks were felt after the earthquake throughout Boise and the Treasure Valley.
+At least eight aftershocks rattled Idaho by Wednesday morning, with 4.6, 3.4, and 3.6-magnitude shocks felt throughout Boise and the Treasure Valley.

 KTVB contacted several gas stations in Challis, Stanley, and Cascade and they said there was no severe damage to buildings or property there.